Overall Reviews of the GE CLAS Core

 In this sense, the assessment process is meant to generate a sense of community related to teaching undergraduate students and a valuable discussion about teaching and learning.

 Departments and instructors are notified of the assessment in the semester before the assessment process occurs.
 The department is asked to choose a selection of GE CLAS Core courses to assess, with instructors assessing the courses during the semester in which they are taught and submitting the results in a single file with an analysis of the results to the GE Curriculum Committee by the beginning of the following semester.

 For the assessment, instructors follow the guidelines provided by the College or as created by the department in question in collaboration with the College, such as in this sample.
 GE CLAS Core instructors are invited to meet with the committee to discuss assessment findings or the process, and instructors are also asked to consider updates to related GE area outcomes, as needed.
-Some funding is available for the redesign of courses or components of them at the conclusion of the assessment.

 At the end of the assessment, the General Education Curriculum Committee makes general and specific recommendations to the Undergraduate Educational Policy and Curriculum Committee (UEPCC) concerning the GE outcomes and the description of the area under review.